maxime-filippini/pipedreams/posts/2025/06-20-elixir-for-frm-apps.md

 language to provide data exploration capabilities, numerical computing packages with decent performance, as well as good tooling.

+**Can Elixir tick those boxes?
+To which extent would I still need Python to do that work?**

-**Can Elixir tick those boxes?** Would Python still be needed even if we build an entire web application in Elixir using the amazing [Phoenix](https://www.phoenixframework.org/) framework?
-In this post, I take a closer look at Elixir’s ecosystem with those questions in mind, to determine whether Elixir can truly encompass all of my future needs.
+In this post, I take a closer look at Elixir’s ecosystem with those questions in mind, to determine whether Elixir can realistically replace Python in my workflows, and to start to define the toolbox I will be using going forward.

 ## Numerical computing